adjective (crookeder, crookedest)

 - The crookedness seemed to make his face even more handsome.

-Middle English: from crook, probably modeled on Old Norse krókóttr 'crooked, cunning'.
+Middle English: from crook, probably modelled on Old Norse krókóttr 'crooked, cunning'.